Tax information

 Money Purchase Annual Allowance (MPAA)

 The Money Purchase Annual Allowance (MPAA) applies to members who choose to take some of their defined contribution (DC) benefits flexibly, while still making contributions into a DC scheme.
-The MPAA was reduced from £10,000 to £4,000 with effect from 6 April 2017.
-This means that only £4,000 of the total £40,000 AA can be made up of contributions into a DC scheme.
+The MPAA was increased from £4,000 to £10,000 with effect from 6 April 2023.
+This means that only the first £10,000 of contributions into a DC scheme of the total £60,000 AA will receive tax relief.

 If members take some of their DC benefits flexibly but continue to accrue benefits in a DB scheme and make contributions into a DC scheme, the MPAA will apply to the DC benefits, and the remaining AA will apply to the DB benefits.